-Maths: Uses spatial language, including following and giving directions, using relative terms and describing what they see from different viewpoints Investigates turning and flipping objects in order to make shapes fit and create models; predicting and visualising how they will look (spatial reasoning) May enjoy making simple maps of familiar and imaginative environments, with landmarks Children will Understand that maps have meanings Use maps to talk about places Begin to talk about countries and the world Map, North, South, East and West, direction, position, journey, turning, landmark, viewpoint, Mathematics ELG: Numerical Patterns Children at the expected level of development will: Explore and represent patterns within numbers up to 10, including evens and odds, double facts and how quantities can be distributed equally devise a simple map; and use and construct basic symbols in a key; use simple fieldwork and observational skills to study the geography of the surrounding area, including key human and physical features, using a range of methods; compass, 4-point, direction, North, East, South, West, plan, record, observe, aerial view, key, map, symbols, direction, position, route, journey, the UK, changes, tally chart, pictogram, world map, country, continent, human, physical.
-National Curriculum Objectives use symbols and keys (including the use of Ordnance Survey maps), to build their knowledge of the United Kingdom and the wider world; use fieldwork to observe and present the human and physical features in the local area using sketch maps, plans and digital technologies; sketch map, map, aerial view, feature, annotation, landmark, distance, key, symbol, land use, urban, rural, population, coordinates. (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world; • use fieldwork to observe, measure, record and present human features using a range of methods, including sketch maps, plans and graphs, and digital technologies; atlas, index, coordinates, latitude, longitude, key, symbol, Ordnance Survey, Silva compass, legend, borders, fieldwork, measure, observe, record, map, sketch, graph.
-Key Early Learning Goal Non Statutory Birth to 5 matters document Vocabulary Children can: Vocabulary
+Geographical Skills and Fieldwork Children at the expected level of development will: - Understand some important processes and changes in the natural world around them, including the seasons and changing states of matter.
+Maths It is important that the curriculum includes rich opportunities for children to develop their spatial reasoning skills across all areas of mathematics including shape, space and measures.
+It is important that children develop positive attitudes and interests in mathematics, look for patterns and relationships, spot connections, 'have a go', talk to adults and peers about what they notice and not be afraid to make mistakes.
+Maths: • Uses spatial language, including following and giving directions, using relative terms and describing what they see from different viewpoints • Investigates turning and flipping objects in order to make shapes fit and create models; predicting and visualising how they will look (spatial reasoning) • May enjoy making simple maps of familiar and imaginative environments, with landmarks Children will • Understand that maps have meanings • Use maps to talk about places • Begin to talk about countries and the world Map, North, South, East and West, direction, position, journey, turning, landmark, viewpoint, Mathematics ELG: Numerical Patterns Interpret geographical information from a range of sources.
+They can communicate geographical information in a variety of ways. • use world maps, atlases and globes to identify the countries, continents and oceans studied at this key stage; • use simple compass directions and locational and directional to describe the location of features and routes on a map; • devise a simple map; and use and construct basic symbols in a key; • use simple fieldwork and observational skills to study the geography of the surrounding area, including key human and physical features, using a range of methods; compass, 4-point, direction, North, East, South, West, plan, record, observe, aerial view, key, map, symbols, direction, position, route, journey, the UK, changes, tally chart, pictogram, world map, country, continent, human, physical.
+Collect, analyse and communicate a range of data gathered through fieldwork that deepens their understanding of geographical processes.
+They interpret a range of sources of geographical information including maps, diagrams, globes, aerial photographs and Geographical Information Systems (GIS). use maps, atlases, globes and digital/computer mapping to locate countries and describe features studied; use symbols and keys (including the use of Ordnance Survey maps), to build their knowledge of the United Kingdom and the wider world; use fieldwork to observe and present the human and physical features in the local area using sketch maps, plans and digital technologies; sketch map, map, aerial view, feature, annotation, landmark, distance, key, symbol, land use, urban, rural, population, coordinates.
+Become confident in collecting, analysing, and communicating a range of data.
+Children can explain how the Earth's features at different scales are shaped, interconnected and change over time. • use maps, atlases, globes and digital/computer mapping to locate countries and describe features; • use the eight points of a compass, four and six-figure grid references, symbols and key (including the use of Ordnance Survey maps) to build their knowledge of the United Kingdom and the wider world; • use fieldwork to observe, measure, record and present human features using a range of methods, including sketch maps, plans and graphs, and digital technologies; atlas, index, coordinates, latitude, longitude, key, symbol, Ordnance Survey, Silva compass, legend, borders, fieldwork, measure, observe, record, map, sketch, graph.
+Key EYFS Framework Early Learning Goal Non Statutory Birth to 5 matters document Vocabulary National Curriculum Objectives Children can: Vocabulary